042423-Chevron-batch/Jvon-Allen-code/Week_1_Project/Crush_Drink_Machine_Simulator.md

 if [ $dollar -eq 1 ]
 	then
+		echo -e "\nYou entered 1 dollar"
+		echo -e "\nWhich flavor would you like to try?" read flavor
+		echo -e "\nYou selected: $flavor"
+		echo -e "\nInsert more dollars to buy another drink!"

-		echo -e "\nYou entered 1 dollar" elif [ $dollar -eq 5 ]
+elif [ $dollar -eq 5 ]
 	then
-		echo -e "\nYou entered 5 dollars" else
+		echo -e "\nYou entered 5 dollars"
+		echo -e "\nWhich flavor would you like to try?" read flavor
+                echo -e "\nYou selected: $flavor"
+                echo -e "\nWould you like to select another drink? ('y') or ('n')" read another
+	if [ "$another" = "y" ]
+	 then
+		echo -e "\nWhich flavor would you like to try?" fi

+else
 		echo -e "\nYou entered invalid amount" fi

-echo -e "\nWhich flavor would you like to try?"

-read flavor

-echo -e "\nYou selected: $flavor"